valory-xyz/open-autonomy/deployments/readme.md

 Without actually requiring a rebuild of the images!

+Developer mode will also store much more granular information allowing the developer to replay the application state.

 There are 2 ways of entering into an interactive development environment.

 The easiest, is to make use of the convenience commands;